 Informational Instructional Media

-As a graduate student, I designed and created several multimedia items, including a podcast, an instructional tutorial, an infographic, and an interactive instructional multimedia presentation.
+As a graduate student, I designed and created several multimedia items, including a podcast, an instructional tutorial, an infographic, and several interactive instructional multimedia presentations.
 The objectives for these projects were to be mindful of time and to solve a problem through instruction.
 The intended audience for these projects was speculative, and I selected topics that learners could apply immediately after instruction and revisit for future reference.

 Socially Responsible Podcast